 1. Stay at The Lodge on Little St. Simons Island

 Known for its privacy, The Lodge on Little St. Simons Island features six charming cottages, several of which date back to the early 1900s.
-It can host a total of 32 guests at one time, making it an ideal destination for family reunions and small gatherings.
+The Lodge can host a total of 32 guests per night, making it an ideal destination for family reunions and small gatherings.
 Guest activities are focused on naturalist pursuits on the island and its diverse local wildlife.

 2. Take a Tour of the Island

 The Lodge on Little St. Simons Island offers several guided day tours and nature walks through the ancient maritime forests and marshes, where guests can enjoy kayaking, fishing, shell collecting, and birdwatching.
 Guests may also choose to pass the day enjoying the tranquility of the island’s undeveloped beach.
-There are also day trips which include round-trip private boat transportation, a guided island tour led by an experienced naturalist, a hearty lunch of low-country specialties, and an afternoon on seven miles of private beach.
+Day trips to the island include round-trip private boat transportation, a guided island tour led by an experienced naturalist, a hearty lunch of low-country specialties, and an afternoon on seven miles of private beach.

 On this one tiny island, birdwatchers can see up to 330 species of birds — a testament to the preservation efforts of this wild barrier island.
 Highlights for “life listers” include some incredible species: